 Many employees underutilize their health insurance due to confusion, complicated plan documents, and a poor understanding of health insurance concepts.
 Health insurance illiteracy can also damage employee morale and increase employee attrition.
 However, employers can foster health literacy through relatively inexpensive health insurance education and outreach.

-Learn how you can help your employees maximize their health insurance benefits below.
+Learn how you can help your employees maximize their health insurance benefits in this blog.

 The Benefits of Workplace Health Insurance Education